-The Company's loss from equity investments in 2016 was the biggest contributor to the net loss recorded.
-The net loss on equity investments and other holdings totalled (\$127.4) million in the current quarter versus a gain of \$133.8 million the first quarter of 2015.
-Due to the continued depreciation of the US dollar versus other major currencies, our foreign exchange loss for the quarter was approximately \$3.3 million.
+The Company's income from equity investments in the first quarter of 2017 was the biggest contributor to the net income recorded and was the opposite result of last year's first quarter.
+The net gain on equity investments and other holdings (and also equities sold short and derivative liabilities) totalled \$123.1 million in the current quarter versus a loss of (\$127.4) million in 2016.
+Due to the depreciation of the US dollar versus other major currencies, our foreign exchange loss for the quarter was approximately \$2.7 million.

-The Senvest Partners fund is focused primarily on small and mid-cap companies.
-The fund recorded a loss of 9.9% net of fees for the first quarter of 2016.
-It is up over 2000% since inception in 1997.
-With most of the long portfolio invested in small and mid-cap stocks, the fund underperformed its most relevant benchmark the Russell 2000, which was down about 1.5% for the quarter.
-The fund also underperformed the S&P 500 index for the period although it does not consider that index as a benchmark.
+The Senvest Master Fund (Senvest Partners fund) is focused primarily on small and mid-cap companies.
+The fund recorded a profit of 4.92% net of fees for the quarter, and was up more than 2900% since inception in 1997.
+In fact this April marks the fund's 20 year anniversary.
+With most of the long portfolio invested in small and mid-cap stocks, the fund outperformed its most relevant benchmark the Russell 2000 for the quarter.
+The fund slightly trailed the S&P 500 index for the quarter but does not consider this index as a benchmark.
 The Senvest Israel Partners fund was initiated in 2003 to focus on investing in Israel related companies.
-This fund recorded a loss of about 9.4% for the quarter but it is up over 850% since inception.
-The two funds had a total of about \$950 million of net assets under management at March 31, 2016.
+This fund recorded a profit of 13.4% net of fees for the quarter and is up more than 1000% since inception.
+The two funds had more than \$1 billion of net assets under management at March 31, 2017.
 Both of these funds are consolidated into the accounts of the Company.

-The Company has a portfolio of real estate investments, investing as a minority partner in selected properties.
-Real estate investments totalled \$46.7 million as at March 31, 2016.
-About 60% of this amount represents investments in different US REITs.
+The Company has a portfolio of real estate investments which totalled \$57.4 million as at March 31, 2017.
+One part of this amount represents investments in different US REITs.
 These REITs are not publicly traded and there is no established market for them.
 The most likely scenario for a disposal of these holdings is an eventual sale of the underlying real estate properties of the REITs and the distribution to its holders.
-The remaining amounts are minority interests in private entities whose main assets are real estate properties.
+Also there are minority interests in private entities whose main assets are real estate properties.
 As described above for the REITs, the most likely scenario for a disposal of these holdings is an eventual sale of the underlying real estate properties.